Bharatiya Hindu Temple: History

 In 1975, Columbus resident Manu Bhatt started a weekly bhajan (devotional singing) program at his home.
 Attendance at this program grew to over one hundred.
 The group then formed a circle to study the Hindu scriptures.
 Interest in the study circle expanded, and in the early 1980s the group was incorporated as the Vedanta Society of Central Ohio.
 It started holding monthly lectures by distinguished speakers at local churches.

 The lectures started drawing hundreds, precipitating a search for a permanent gathering place.
 In 1985, the group created the Bharatiya Temple Society of Central Ohio.
 It purchased an old home at 3903 Westerville Road in Columbus, renovated it, and installed Hindu deities in it.
 On December 6, 1985, the building was inaugurated as the Bharatiya Hindu Temple.
 The temple started hosting religious festivals and launched its newsletter Anjali.

 In 1990, the temple hired its first full-time priest and started offering Hindi classes.
 Participation in temple activities continued to increase.
 In response to this growth, in 1991 the temple purchased twenty-two acres of land in suburban Powell.
 Construction of a new building on the site began in 1993.
 The temple moved to the new building after it was completed, and the old building was sold.
 The new temple was consecrated and opened to the public on July 9–10, 1994.

-In 2003 the Ohio Historical Historical Society installed a marker in front of the temple to indicate its significance.
+In 2003 the Ohio Historical Society installed a marker in front of the temple to indicate its significance.